gradle/gradle/subprojects/docs/src/docs/release/notes.md

         }
     }

-#### Domain model reorganisation

-- Renamed ProjectComponent -> ComponentSpec
-- Renamed ProjectComponentContainer -> ComponentSpecContainer
-- Renamed ComponentSpecIdentifier -> NamedProjectComponentIdentifier
-- Renamed ProjectBinary -> BinarySpec
+Alternatively, you can create and configure any `FunctionalSourceSet` and `LanguageSourceSet` instances directly via the `sources` DSL at any time:

+    apply plugin:'cpp'

+    sources {
+        lib {
+            // explicitly create a cpp source set of type CppSourceSet cpp(CppSourceSet)
+        }
+    }

 ### Changes to incubating Java language plugins

-To better support the production of multiple binary outputs for a single set of sources, a new set of Java language plugins was been introduced in Gradle 1.x.
+To better support the production of multiple binary outputs for a single set of sources, a new set of Java language plugins was introduced in Gradle 1.x.
 This development continues in this release, with the removal of the `jvm-lang` plugin, and the replacement of the `java-lang` plugin with a completely new implementation.

 The existing `java` plugin is unchanged: only users who explicitly applied the `jvm-lang` or `java-lang` plugins will be affected by this change.

+#### Plugin reorganisation

 The plugin classes `org.gradle.api.plugins.JvmLanguagePlugin` and `org.gradle.api.plugins.JavaLanguagePlugin` were merged into
 `org.gradle.api.plugins.LegacyJavaComponentPlugin` to avoid confusions with `org.gradle.language.java.plugins.JavaLanguagePlugin`.

-The plugin class `org.gradle.language.java.plugins.LegacyJavaComponentPlugin` does not register a factory for `JavaSourceSet` and `ResourceSourceSet` on each functional source set anymore.
+The new plugin class `org.gradle.language.java.plugins.LegacyJavaComponentPlugin` does not register a factory for `JavaSourceSet` and `ResourceSourceSet` on each `FunctionalSourceSet`.

 #### Domain model reorganisation